carpentries-incubator/machine-learning-neural-python/episodes/02-visualisation.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

+- Chest X-rays can be visualized and interpreted using standard image libraries like OpenCV and Matplotlib.
-- In NumPy, RGB images are usually stored as 3-dimensional arrays.
+- In NumPy, grayscale images are stored as 2D arrays and RGB images as 3D arrays.
+- Visual inspection helps us understand how disease features appear in imaging data.
+- Preprocessing steps such as resizing and normalization are essential before training models.

 ::::::::::::::::::::::::::::::::::::::::::::::::::